 To connect your Nest to the internet:

-• Once your Nest has scanned nearby networks, select your Wi-Fi and, if you have one, put in your password.
+• After your Nest has scanned nearby networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, the maker of Nest, a Nest Thermostat battery last an average of several months.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
 It can be recharged using a USB charger that comes with the Nest.

-If you won't be home for a while, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 • Or, from the main menu, go to Mode and select Off.